scala/docs.scala-lang/_sips/sips/2017-11-20-byname-implicits.md

 #### Divergence checking proposed in this SIP

 This SIP changes the above algorithm to accomodate byname cycles.
 It also limits the scope of strict divergence checking across byname boundaries within the expansion -- similarly to striping by definition in the current divergence checker, this safely admits more programs as convergent.

 Call the set of types and type constructors which are mentioned in a type it's _covering set_.
-We say that a type _T_ _covers_ a type _U_ if the covering set of _U_ is a weak subset of the covering set of _U_.
 For example, given the following types,

 ```scala
 type A = List[(Int, Int)]